 Teräs Käsi Artist was the last profession my character would train before I quit Star Wars Galaxies in 2004.
-I didn’t spend several years in the game like a lot of people but I went through many professions pretty quickly.
-My character, Spawnarak’, was a Trandoshan.
+I didn’t spend several years in the game like most people but I went through professions pretty quickly.
+My character Spawnarak’ was a Trandoshan.
 While considered more difficult to play among some players, I found this race’s natural health regeneration bonus to be useful.
 Its stats spread wasn’t the best and it couldn’t wear certain pieces of armor, like gloves and boots, but it was geared toward melee and taking punishment.

 A Guide to Teräs Käsi Artist and Brawling

 - Novice Brawler to TKM – A Mini Guide by Kyodor

 - Teräs Käsi and her Sister Professions: A Template Guide by OnlyMaestro

 - The Teräs Käsi Information Thread – Rev. 02-22-2005 by Ryutek

 - Star Wars Galaxies Teräs Käsi Artist DPS Calculator – SWGEmu

 - The Teräs Käsi PvP Guide by OnlyMaestro